Movie Count: 66

 Keiichi Hara returns with another very long (but only 126 minutes this time) anime movie about depressing subject matter called Colorful.
 The plot follows a wayward soul who is given a second chance at life (and being included in the cycle of reincarnation) by a short silver-haired ethereal boy claiming to be following orders from The Boss (God).
 The soul is put into the body of a troubled middle-school boy named Makoto Kobayashi who had just committed suicide and is given the task of learning what heinous actions it committed in its previous life.
 In addition to the major task of remembrance, the soul is also challenged to learn to appreciate the gift of living and the reasons that Makoto had ended his life.
 If these conditions aren’t met in a couple of months the soul is at risk of vanishing into nothingness.
 At its most depressing, Colorful is very depressing indeed dealing not only with the immediate theme of suicide, but also with the kind of mental and spiritual tortures that accumulate over a lifetime to lead someone to commit such an act.
 What is shown through Colorful though, in contrast with the more pessimistic-feeling Summer Days with Coo, is the true worth of all the joys and pains of life and how while they don’t make life easy they make it genuinely precious.
 I found myself laughing much more than I expected to throughout the movie, even though those laughs were surrounded on all sides by a deep melancholy.
 The slower parts of the film (and there are a few as this is no action movie) are invigorated by the lively art, beautiful backgrounds, and the sometimes intrusively emotional soundtrack, making it a worthwhile ride even during the occasions that the movie’s length becomes palpable.
 A special film indeed, if you have the 126 minutes to spare and are able to deal with a heaping helping of sorrow along with your laughs you’re sure to enjoy Colorful.

-Not a titan in the anime movie community by any means, A-1 Pictures so far has a single original anime movie under its belt along with a series movie each for Fairy Tail and Blue Exorcist.
+Not a titan in the anime movie community by any means, A-1 Pictures so far has but a single original anime movie under its belt along with a TV series movie each for Fairy Tail and Blue Exorcist.
 A-1 Pictures primarily works on anime series and animation for anime-themed video games like Persona 4 and Valkyria Chronicles II.
-Their single original anime movie happens to be good for kids, though, and can easily be counted as one of the better films in this guide.
+Their single original anime movie happens to be great for family viewing, though, and can easily be counted as one of the better films in this guide.

 Welcome to the Space Show (2010)